csspacecoast/www/content/services-and-sunday-school.md

 ## Childcare

-Child care for the very young is provided free of charge, under the care and supervision of an experienced adult.
-Infants and children who are too young to attend Sunday School are cared for lovingly.
+Infants and children who are too young to attend Sunday School are cared for lovingly in our nursery by an experienced adult.

 </section>